 Photo published under CC License

-I have knowledge of relaxation techniques and use them
+I have knowledge of relaxation techniques and allow time to rest and sleep

-Relaxation can occur during many varied activities, context is important, and what is relaxing for one person maybe stressful for another.
-Whatever way we relax our body the benefits arise though the same mechanism which is different and complementary to the benefits to our wellbeing derived from exercise.
+Relaxation can occur during many varied activities, context is important, and what is relaxing for one person may be stressful for another.

 How do you relax?

 Rest is really important to maintaining brain health.
 There need to be clear boundaries between work and rest, it can be an active process e.g. reading a novel or something less active such as daydreaming or meditation.